SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

 you model is implemented in (Tensorflow vs PyTorch vs Jax), whereas the last two are backend specific to respective Pytorch and Tensorflow.
 In this module we are going to look at two of the frameworks, namely `Torchserve` because we have developed Pytorch applications i nthis course and `Triton Inference Server` because it is a very popular framework for deploying models on Nvidia GPUs (but we can still use it on CPU).
+We recommend that yo

 But before we dive into these frameworks, we are going to look at a general way to package our machine learning models that should work with any of the above frameworks.